 So, if your British friend doesn’t understand you, make sure you haven’t used an American slang word or phrase.

 Now, what about you?

 What other fun American expressions do you know?

 Have you ever heard your American friends use one of these?

 Share your American slang in the comments, and let’s see what the Speak English community knows!

-And of course, please share this video and the lessons with a friend who would like them.
+And of course, please share this video and its lessons with a friend who might like them.

-It will help me help other and that’s always cool.
+It will help me help others, and that’s always cool.

 Thanks and have a good week,